 Senghor wanted Négritude to be the philosophy of the geometrical forms so characteristic of African masks and sculptures across different regions and cultures.
 He would often explain that the raison d'être of art in Africa is not to reproduce or embellish reality but to establish the connection with what he labeled the sub-reality that is the universe of vital forces.
 What modern art understood from the consideration of art nègre is that the issue was not anymore to simply reproduce sensible appearances but to deal with the forces hidden beneath the surface of things.
 That is why the African objects at the Trocadéro museum were at once religious and artistic artifacts.

 Plastic forms are life forces, they are rhythms.
 So objects such as masks or sculptures are to be read as combinations of rhythms as we can see in the following aesthetic analysis by Senghor of a feminine statuette from Baule culture (in today Ivory Coast): “In it, two themes of sweetness sing an alternating song.
 The breasts are ripe fruits.
 The chin and the knees, the rump and the calves are also fruits or breasts.
 The neck, the arms and the thighs are columns of black honey.”
 This reading establishes the object as a composition of two rhythmic series (what is referred to here, poetically, as two themes of sweetness): the concave forms of the breasts, chin, knees, rump and calves, on the one hand; on the other hand, the cylindrical forms that are the neck, the arms and the thighs.
-This example indicates what Senghor understands by “rhythm” and illustrates what he sees as its omnipresence in Black aesthetic products.
-In his first essay on Négritude, “What the Black Man Contributes”, he wrote:
+This example indicates what Senghor understands by “rhythm” and illustrates what he sees as its omnipresence in Black aesthetic products, as he certainly remembers here the notion expressed, ten years before by Jane Nardal, of a “rule of rhythm, the sovereign master of [black] bodies” (Nardal, 2002, 105).
+In his first essay on Négritude, “What the Black Man Contributes”, Senghor wrote:

 This ordering force that constitutes Negro style is rhythm.
 It is the most sensible and the least material thing.
 It is the vital element par excellence.
 It is the primary condition for, and sign of, art, as respiration is of life – respiration that rushes or slows down, becomes regular or spasmodic, depending on the being's tension, the degree and quality of the emotion.
 Such is rhythm, originally, in its purity, such is it in the masterpieces of Negro art, particularly in sculpture.
 It is composed of one theme – sculptural form – that is opposed to a brother theme, like inhalation is opposed to exhalation, and that is reprised.
 It is not a symmetry that engenders monotony; rhythm is alive, it is free.
 For reprise is not redundancy, or repetition.
 The theme is reprised at another place, on another level, in another combination, in a variation.
 And it produces something like another tone, another timbre, another accent.
 And the general effect is intensified by this, not without nuances.
 This is how rhythm acts, despotically, on what is least intellectual in us, to make us enter into the spirituality of the object; and this attitude of abandon that we have is itself rhythmic.
 (Senghor 1964, 296)